Learn how you can stall the development of full-blown Multiple Myeloma with evidence-based nutritional and supplementation therapies.

 A diagnosis of pre-myeloma, SBP, MGUS or SMM isn’t necessarily worrisome by itself.
 It is the possibility of a diagnosis of full-blown multiple myeloma (MM) that causes fear, anger and depression.
 At least my pre-myeloma diagnosis did for me back in early 1994.

 What if you could undergo evidence-based, non-toxic therapies shown to reduce the risk of MM?

 Even if you have been diagnosed with either MGUS or SMM you may not have the diagnostic information about your pre-multiple myeloma to be able to determine your risk of progression to MM.

-And even if you are able to determine your risk of progression to MM I believe that evidence-based, non-toxic therapies can reduce your risk of progression to MM.
+And even if you are able to determine your risk of progression to MM, experience has shown me that evidence-based, non-toxic therapies can reduce your risk of progression to MM.
 Please understand, I did everything my oncologist told me to do and I still relapsed and reached end-stage MM.
 Back in the fall of 1997.
-So I am cynical about conventional oncology.
-Especially where blood cancers are concerned.

 If you do not want to “watch and wait” to see if your MGUS/SMM progresses to Multiple Myeloma please watch the short video below:

 “Monoclonal gammopathy of unknown significance (MGUS) and smoldering multiple myeloma (SMM) are asymptomatic plasma cell dyscrasias, with a propensity to progress to symptomatic MM.

 In recent years there have been improvements in risk stratification models (involving molecular markers) of both disorders, which have led to better understanding of the biology and probability of progression of MGUS and SMM.